tomordonez/learning/courses/own/python-tdd/README.md

         ]
     }

 You can also add multiple directories.
-To be specific with a real example from my `learning` repo.
+Like this example:

 I have this directory structure: